 What I do

-Useful things begin to happen when we discuss ideas with others.
-For instance, it is usually necessary for us to clarify our thinking; we stumble over our own hidden beliefs; and, whether we like it or not, we are shown new perspectives.
-Through silence–again, whether we like it or not–we become more fully present to our environment, more sensitive to sounds, feelings, touch–to what it is to be alive.
+Useful things begin to happen when we vocalize ideas together with others.
+It helps us to clarify our thinking, to expose our ideology.
+In dialogue, we stumble over our own hidden beliefs.
+And, whether we like it or not, we see new perspectives.
+Through silence–whether we desire so or not–we become more fully immersed in our sensorium, more sensitive being alive.

-In my writing and teaching, I explore what both cultivated silence and engaged dialogue might offer the individual and society.
+In my living, writing, and teaching, I explore what both cultivated silence and engaged dialogue might offer the individual and society.
 And what might that be?
-I don't know.
-But I do find the exploration to be the most bountiful when all participants courageously range between the searing sizzle of idea and the creative coolness of the still.
+I can't say, of course.
+But I do find the process to be the most bountiful when all participants courageously range between the searing sizzle of sound and the creative coolness of the still.